CodeChain-io/foundry/API.md

     });
   })
   .then(function(result) {
-    // The result of mint transaction is  boolean. console.log(result); // true
+    // The result of the mint transaction is a boolean. console.log(result); // true
   });
 ```